jiaxianhua/jiaxianhua.github.io/_posts/2015-07-01-what-should-xcode-6-gitignore-file-include.md

 {% endhighlight %}

 which I believe is the same .gitignore that GitHub sets up with all their repositories by default.

-## 2

-Another answer is that there's a website called "gitignore.io" , which generates the files based on the .gitignore templates from <https://github.com/github/gitignore>.